Deluxe Music Construction Set: Summary

 first music application that EA made for the Commodore 64, Apple II, Atari 8-bit computers, and Atari ST, Music Construction Set.
 For example, it allows users to enter lyrics in with the musical score, though the lyrics are strictly for the user's benefit.
 Bach's Fugue in G minor "Little" is included as a sample score.

 DMCS was originally released for the Mac.
-The Mac version uses a copy protection technique preventing the application from working with System 6.

 Unreleased port

 In 1986, a port by Randel B. Reiss for the Apple IIGS was written, which uses the built-in Ensoniq wavetable sample-based synthesizer.
 Screen shots appeared in various catalogues and was scheduled for a fall of 1987 release.
 The port was never publicly released, but its music engine was used for producing the soundtrack for the Apple IIGS game titles Zany Golf and The Immortal, both of which were written by Will Harvey.

 Reception

 After testing a beta of the Amiga version, Info stated that Deluxe Music "offers the most accurate standard music notation display and editing features I've ever seen ... it is a flexible, detailed composition program".

+Reviewing Version 2.0 in The Musical Times, Michael Fowler wrote "The result depends very much on the operator, who needs to have extensive knowledge of engraving to make publication quality output."
+He also considered that the slurs, spacing, stems, and beaming were "less than satisfactory", and that the difficulty in producing page formats and layouts make it more for the amateur than the professional."